Attilioo/NC-back-end-project/README.md

 To run this project please fork it and clone it.

-You're gonna need to install a few packages to make it work
+You're going to need to install a few packages to make it work

 1) Install Node_modules (Min version: v21.1.0)
 ```bash